The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Transparent Red Oxide + Cerulean Blue + Alizarin Crimson

-You probably have many variations of blues, reds, and yellows in your painting supplies as well as greens, oranges, purples, and browns.
-Combinations of these paint colors will give you black but not all of them will be the black you want to achieve.
+Your painting supplies probably include many variations of blues, reds, and yellows, as well as greens, oranges, purples, and browns.
+Combinations of these paint colors will give you black, but not all of them will be the black you want to achieve.

-Colors that are opposite each other on the color wheel and have a dark value will give you the darkest blacks.
-Lighter colors tend to make a brownish-black or a brown.
+Colors opposite each other on the color wheel and having a dark value will give you the darkest blacks.
+Lighter colors tend to make brownish-black or brown.

 Here are several combinations of primary colors, secondary colors, and tertiary colors you can use to achieve a satisfactory black for your painting.